yuzhongyao/Sumobot/README.md

 # Sumobot
-Code used in the development of a sumobot
+Code used in the development of a sumobot at York University Robotics Society